-Your mouth may become sore|, or you may notice small ulcers during this treatment.
-Drinking plenty of fluids and cleaning your teeth regularly and gently with a soft toothbrush, can help.
-Some people find their mouth becomes too sensitive for regular mint toothpaste.
-If this happens, try a mild children’s toothpaste.
-Avoid salty or spicy food, which may sting your mouth.
+Your mouth may become sore or dry, or you may notice small ulcers during this treatment.
+Some people find sucking on ice soothing.
+Drinking plenty of fluids, and cleaning your teeth regularly and gently with a soft toothbrush, can help to reduce the risk of this happening.

 Sunitinib can cause high blood pressure in some people.
 This is most likely to happen within the first few weeks of taking sunitinib.
 If you develop high blood pressure, your treatment may be interrupted or you may be prescribed medicine to control your blood pressure.

 You may have frequent or loose bowel movements.
-Tell your doctor if these are severe or if they continue.
+This can usually be easily controlled with medicine, but you should tell your doctor if it’s severe or continues.
 It's important to drink plenty of fluids if you have diarrhoea.

 Sunitinib may make your thyroid work less effectively.
-Symptoms of an underactive thyroid may include tiredness, weight gain, constipation, aches, feeling cold, dry skin and dry hair.
+Symptoms of an underactive thyroid include tiredness, weight gain, constipation, aches, feeling cold, dry skin and dry hair.
 If you have any new symptoms, let your doctor know.
 You may need a blood test to check your thyroid levels.

 Sunitinib may cause heart problems, although this is rare.
-If you have chest pain, breathlessness| or other symptoms, it may mean that your heart is affected and you should contact your doctor immediately.
+If you have chest pain or breathlessness, it may mean that your heart is affected and you should contact your doctor immediately.

 Sunitinib may increase your chance of getting a blood clot.
 If you become breathless or get pain in your limbs, tell your doctor straight away.